Fighting Mental Health Stigma - It's Not Because You're "Weak"

 Delayed Treatment

 "It's embarrassing to go to a psychiatrist."
 "I don't want people to find out."
 This fear prevents early treatment while symptoms are still mild.
 In Japan, it takes an average of about one year from the onset of depression symptoms to the first psychiatric visit.
 This delay leads to worsening symptoms and a longer recovery period.
+Nobody would say "I'm too embarrassed to go to the hospital" about a broken bone, yet brain conditions alone receive different treatment - this is irrational.

 Treatment Discontinuation